 - Do you want sales executives or business owners to see which campaigns or products are most successful so they can better understand market share?

-3. Identify Who Will Use The Sales Reports
+2. Identify Who Will Use Sales Reports

 4. Determine the Scope of Your Sales Reports

-There are risks to having a scope that is too wide or too narrow.
+There are drawbacks to having a scope that is too wide or too narrow.
 For instance, if you want to understand sales performance over the last 12 months but you only include six months of data, you won’t get the insights you’re looking for over 12 months.
 Alternatively, if you include sales data for the last three years in your report, your report will be unfocused and not highlight what you’re trying to measure, resulting in an inaccurate sales forecast.

-5. Incorporate Sales Plans & Sales Quotas
+5. Include Sales Plans & Quotas

-6. Layout Your Sales Report
+6. Find the Right Format for Your Sales Report

-Creating your own sales reports manually can be time-consuming, but the advantage is that you have more control over the content, nature, and layout of your reports.
-Using sales report templates like the free template we’ve provided makes it easier.
+Creating your own sales reports manually can be time-consuming, but the advantage is that you have more control over the content, nature, and format of your reports.
+Using sales report templates such as the free template we’ve provided makes it easier.